sesvxace/lexicon/README.md

 For example, you can easily view which scripts modify any of the Scene_* classes using `SES::Lexicon.defining('Scene_')`.

+  In addition to this, you can also browse for a specific method definition using its signature in standard Ruby notation using `SES::Lexicon.find`.
+For example, you can jump immediately to the definition of the `update` instance method of `Scene_Base` or the `return` class method of `SceneManager` like
+so:

+    SES::Lexicon.find('Scene_Base#update')
+    SES::Lexicon.find('SceneManager.return')

   The Lexicon also enables direct reading of the script information that it stores.
 This information is provided as a reader method for the Lexicon's `@scripts` instance variable.
-The elements of this array store information as a hash -- each hash includes the `:name` and `:code` keys which provide the expected information when accessed.
+The elements of this array store information as `RGSS_Script` data structures -- each structure includes both the `name` and `code` methods which provide the expected information when accessed.
 For example, if you want to simply print the contents of `Main` to the console, you could use the following:

-    puts SES::Lexicon.scripts[-2][:code]
+    puts SES::Lexicon.scripts[-2].code

 Using the Pager
 -----------------------------------------------------------------------------